FlipperPA/midi-writer/README.md

 print("The MIDI file has been written successfully.")
 ```

-There are several additional event types that can be added and there are
-various options available for creating the MIDIFile object, but the above
-is sufficient to begin using the library and creating note sequences.
+There are several additional event types that can be added and there are various options available for creating the MIDIFile object, but the above is sufficient to begin using the library and creating note sequences.

-The above code is found in machine-readable form in the examples directory.
-A detailed class reference and documentation describing how to extend
-the library is provided in the documentation directory.
+The above code is available in the examples directory.
+A detailed class reference and documentation describing how to extend the library is provided in the documentation directory.

 Have fun!